Uvalde schools suspend entire police force after outrage

 "We are confident that staff and student safety will not be compromised during this transition," the district said in a statement.

+The statement did not specify how long campus police operations would remain suspended.

-The move comes a day after revelations that the district not only hired a former Department of Public Safety trooper who was one of the nearly 400 officers who rushed to the scene of Robb Elementary, but that she was among at least seven troopers later placed under internal investigation for her actions.
+The move comes a day after revelations that the district not only hired a former DPS trooper who was one of the officers who rushed to the scene of Robb Elementary, but that she was among at least seven troopers later placed under internal investigation for her actions.

 Officer Crimson Elizondo was fired Thursday, one day after CNN first reported her hiring.
 She has not responded to voicemails and messages left by The Associated Press.